 Oatley RSL Toastmasters promotes itself as ‘The Friendly Club’.
-A recent poll of members identified that enduring friendships were one of the features most valued in the Club.
+Many members identified that enduring friendships were one of the features most valued in the Club.

 Such friendships are one of the reasons why many choose to remain in the Club long after the original imperatives for joining have been met.

-This poll result is not to say that mainstream public speaking and leadership skills acquisition are not valued.
+This is not to say that mainstream public speaking and leadership skills acquisition are not valued.
 They are.
-But it does underscore the importance of having a sympathetic, supportive Club environment in which to experiment with public speaking and leadership, knowing that failure is very much part of the process of learning and it doesn’t matter if one fails in front of friends.
+However, it does underscore the importance of having a sympathetic, supportive Club environment in which to experiment with public speaking and leadership, knowing that failure is very much part of the process of learning and it doesn’t matter if one fails in front of friends.